EdoPedrocchi/Algorithm-for-Optimization/index.md

 - **Gaussian drop-off** (recommended — avoids singularity at $r = 0$): $I(r) = e^{-\gamma r^2}$

-### Algorithm 9.13 — Firefly Algorithm

-The firefly algorithm, which takes an objective function `f`, a population `flies` of design points, a number of iterations `k_max`, a source intensity `β`, a random walk step size `α`, and an intensity function `I`.
-The best design point is returned.

 ---

 ## 1.6 Cuckoo Search